this post may contain affiliate links

 Seljalandsfoss lies 120km south east of Iceland's capital Reykjavik.
 It’s proximity means that it gets a lot of attention.
 With that said, it’s still surprisingly quiet at sunset, which I think is the best time to photograph it.
 The view from behind the waterfall looks west.
 There are lots of different vantage points from which you can get your shot.
 No matter which one you pick make sure you have waterproof jacket and trousers with you.
 Also don't forget to properly secure your camera.
 The mist coming from the waterfall is relentless.

 Another waterfall on the southern coast quite close to Seljalandsfoss, Skogafoss is a very iconic location which summarizes Iceland for me.
 Looking directly from the Ring Road you’ll be staring jaw gaping wide open, north north east.
-When the sun rises in the east it’s very common to see rainbows formed from the spray being blown around by the notorious Icelandic winds.
-It’s where I spent one of the nights on my Icelandic Roadtrip.
+When the sun rises in the east it’s very common to see rainbows form from the spray being blown around by the notorious Icelandic winds.
+It’s where I spent one of the nights on my 10 day Icelandic Roadtrip.
 Best time to shoot here is early in the morning, before buses with hoards of tourists on boards arrive.

 Svartifoss is a waterfall in Skaftafell in Vatnajökull National Park in Iceland.
 It's framed by hexagonal dark lava columns, which gave rise to its name.
 Svartifoss translates to Black Falls.
 From the visitors centre it’s around a 30 minute easy up hill hike to the base of the falls.
 I was seriously considering doing a scenic flight here over the glacial river beds but my budget couldn’t afford it at the time.
 The best time to photograph this beautiful waterfall is early in the morning.